inBeat/inbeat-website/content/top-influencers/tiktok/gaming/canada/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In Canada In 2023
+title: Top 10 Gaming TikTok Influencers In Canada In 2024
 description: >-
-  Find top gaming TikTok influencers in Canada in 2023.
-Most popular hashtags: #fyp #foryou #gaming #foryoupage.
+  Find top gaming TikTok influencers in Canada in 2024.
+Most popular hashtags: #fyp #gaming #funny #viral.
 platform: TikTok
-hits: 966
+hits: 890
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: Analyze the best TikTok profiles on inBeat.
-text_bottom: Our platform aggregates 966 TikTok influencers like this in Canada for you to collaborate.
+text_bottom: Our search engine aggregates 890 TikTok influencers like this in Canada for you to connect with.
 profiles:
   - username: "mrob29"
     fullname: >-